pub struct Triangle {

 Main triangles are those which are part of the definition of the base shape, rather than created by subdivision.

-The specification of the library expects a
+The specification of the library expects a, b, and c

 to be in a counter-clockwise winding.